open-component-model/MPAS/docs/concepts/product-deployment.md

 The reconciliation process for a `ProductDeployment` will be as follows:
 - fetch `spec.component.registryRef` object and create the `ComponentVersion` CR
 - for each pipeline in the `spec.pipelines` array:
-  - 1. create a new CR called `ProductDeploymentPipeline` based on the pipeline items
+  - 1. create a new CR called `ProductDeploymentPipeline` based on the pipeline items and set `ProductDeployment` object as owner
   - 2. this CR is reconciled by the product controller in the following way:
     - 1. create the Resource CR
     - 2. create the Localization CR